amoghkemp/amoghkemp.github.io/index.md

-# welcome to amogh's homepage
+# Welcome to Amogh's homepage

 ## this is the place where i shall present all my programming projects and writings.